 Think of it this way.
 If you’re about to enter a house but someone tells you to stay back because the house is on fire, you do the wise thing by taking a step back to look for smoke or signs of fire, right?
 You wouldn’t just ignore them and run inside.
 Well, do the same thing when you see, or someone warns you about someone’s pattern of bad behavior towards women.
 Take a step back and look for the “smoke” as it were, or the signs that there’s something there that could hurt you, or worse, take your life.
 Please don’t just charge ahead thinking a fire – a disrespectful partner – won’t damage you the same way it would damage someone else.

 I wouldn’t get involved with a man I saw or heard berate another woman.
-When I saw that “Flip or Flop” start Tarek El Moussa was allegedly recorded calling his ex-wife, Christina Haack, a “washed-up loser,” what struck me was how unafraid he was to say that in front of others.
+Witnessing the way Ye (aka Kanye) publicly harassed, bullied and belittled his ex-wife, our sister, Kim Kardashian, should be an immediate red flag for any red-blooded female.
+And when I saw that “Flip or Flop” star Tarek El Moussa was allegedly recorded calling his ex-wife, Christina Haack, a “washed-up loser,” what struck me was how unafraid he was to say that in front of others.
 It doesn’t take an Elon-esque mind to know that if someone will speak to you like that in public, they’re the same, if not worse, in private.

 Woman to Woman – Please Stop Running into Burning Houses